 You know how when playing chess, every move you make counts – even 5 turns down the line?
 Your chess strategy – the way you approach the game – requires some thought and intention.

 The same thing can be said when thinking about your Pinterest strategy.
 Every small move you make counts towards how your content performs on Pinterest.

 We’re not just creating pretty images; we’re giving each move some thought and intention.

 Here are my favorite Pinterest tips for beginners.

-1. Turn your Pinterest account into a business account.
+1. Convert your Pinterest account into a business account

 One of the most important steps to take your Pinterest game to the next level is by converting your Pinterest account to a business account.

 A Pinterest business account gives you access to special features including Pinterest analytics.
 If you need to convert your existing Pinterest account, click here.

 To verify your site with WordPress, go to your Pinterest settings page.
 Next, copy the metadata (the code) they give you to verify your site.